WELCOME!

 Top Stories

-Millions of birds pass through Connecticut every spring and fall on their way to and from their summer nesting grounds up north.
+Millions of birds pass through Connecticut every spring and fall on their way to and from their summer nesting grounds.
 Because our state is located along the Atlantic Flyway, many birds use our shorelines and green spaces to rest and refuel during their trip.
 Some also stay for the summer.

-Over the last 100 years, light pollution has wreaked havoc on our night sky.
-Artificial light emitted from buildings, street lights, bridges, and other structures can confuse and disorient migratory birds, causing them to circle around for hours until they drop from exhaustion or land in unsafe areas, close to structures where they are at higher risk of building collisions and predation.
+Light pollution has wreaked havoc on our night sky.
+Artificial light emitted by buildings, street lights, bridges, and other structures can confuse and disorient birds, causing them to land near buildings, crash into windows, and/or circle around for hours until they drop from exhaustion.
 This can be made worse by weather patterns that force them to fly lower, closer to buildings.

 Birding Backpacks at a Library Near You